gdraheim/timetrack-odoo/tabxlsx.md

 * use `./tabxlsx.py data.xlsx b:2.f a` # format the b number for a 2-column table
 * use `./tabxlsx.py data.xlsx a --unique` # get one column out, remove duplicates

+Converting to and from `"@json"` is supported as well but it spoils the column order.

 ### development